HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/manage_users_groups_liberty.md

 - `ldapType`: Type of LDAP server (for example, Custom, AD)

 !!!note
-    If the LDAP server does not support recursive server-side searches, you can set the value of `recursiveSearch` to `true` to allow recursive searches for users.
+    By default, `recursiveSearch` is set to `false`.
+If your users belong to nested LDAP groups and the expected group memberships are not found, set `recursiveSearch="true"` and test again to confirm nested group search works.
+    Nested group membership is supported either when your LDAP server supports recursive server-side group search, or when `recursiveSearch` is enabled in Liberty.

 For more information about using additional properties, see the [LDAP User Registry](https://openliberty.io/docs/latest/reference/feature/ldapRegistry-3.0.html){target="_blank"} feature.